bcribeiro91/personal-website/content/authors/admin/_index.md

 title: Beatriz Couto Ribeiro
 ---

-I am a Postdoctoral Fellow at the Research Institute for Sustainability (RIFS - Helmholtz) and I am also pursuing a joint Ph.D. in Innovation Economics at Technical University of Berlin (TUB - Germany) and the University of Campinas (UNICAMP - Brazil).
+I am Dr. Beatriz Couto Ribeiro, an Innovation Economist with a dual Ph.D. in Economics from the Technical University of Berlin (TUB) in Germany and Science and Technology Policy from the University of Campinas (UNICAMP) in Brazil.

-I am interested in studying science, technology, and innovation (STI) policies in public infrastructure sectors, such as electricity, gas, water, sewage, and hydrogen.
-In my research, I am assessing the impact of STI policies and programs in the Global South and OECD countries on innovation outputs by using quasi-experimental methods (e.g., Difference-in-Difference, and Synthetic Control) as well as qualitative methods (e.g., Interviews, and Documentary Analysis).
-In my PhD dissertation I am assessing the role and impact of regulatory tools to foster innovation in the electricity sector.
+My areas of expertise encompass the assessment of science, technology, and innovation (STI) policies in public infrastructure sectors, such as electricity, gas, water, sewage, and hydrogen.
+To evaluate the impact of STI policies and programs in the Global South and OECD countries on innovation outputs I employ a diverse array methodological tools including, quasi-experimental methods (e.g., Difference-in-Difference, and Synthetic Control) and qualitative methods (e.g., Interviews, and Documentary Analysis).
+My doctoral dissertation, for instance, assessed the role and impact of regulatory tools to foster innovation in the electricity sector.

+In addition, I have experience as a consultant in projects with the energy utility CEMIG, the largest energy trader in Brazil, and Serrapilheira Institute, the first private non-profit institution geared towards fostering science in Brazil.

 {{< icon name="download" pack="fas" >}} I am on the Academic Job Market during the 2022-23 academic year, my job market paper (JMP) is available {{< staticref "uploads/jmp.pdf" "newtab" >}}here{{< /staticref >}}.